ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     The name of the currently executed play.
 Added in ``2.8``. (`name` attribute of the play, not file name of the playbook.)

 playbook_dir
-    The path to the directory of the playbook that was passed to the ``ansible-playbook`` command line.
+    The path to the directory of the current playbook being executed.
+NOTE: This might be different than directory of the playbook passed to the ``ansible-playbook`` command line when a playbook contains a ``import_playbook`` statement.

 role_name
     The name of the role currently being executed.